 Shug kept quiet about it.
-According to his son Ralph Jordan Jr, “It was hard to get much out of him about the war.
-Most of what you got had some message, whether it was a life-lesson, a commitment, a responsibility or something humorous.
+According to his son Ralph Jordan Jr, “it was hard to get much out of him about the war.
+Most of what you got had some message, whether it was a life lesson, a commitment, a responsibility or something humorous.
 He didn’t talk about the Normandy invasion or the circumstances surrounding his wound and rehabilitation.
 I remember the scars, of course.”

-That quote is from Shug, Rich Donnell’s fantastic 1993 biography of The Man that should have a home on every Auburn fan’s nightstand.
+That quote is from Shug, Rich Donnell’s fantastic 1993 biography of The Man that should have a home on every Auburn fan’s bookshelf.
+Maybe their nightstand.
 There’s a whole chapter in there about Captain—and eventually Major—Shug’s experience in World War II with the Army Corps of Engineers.
 It’s great.
 He was assigned to an amphibious assault force.
 At Normandy, he was in charge of a landing boat.
 He knew it was finally time when he got orders to tell his troops to “pack all your personal possessions in your footlockers and put the name and address of your next of kin on the top.”
 They waited.
 And waited.
 Dudes threw up.
 Toilets backed up.
 Gasoline fumed.
 He said he always remembered the smell.

-“I don’t think it affected my personality at all,” Shug once said of the D-Day invasion.
+“I don’t think it affected my personality at all,” Shug once said of the invasion.
 “It made me appreciate being here.
 I saw’em stacked up like cord wood.
 I could have easily been one of them.
 I felt like I had been raised right and had an evaluation of the real things in life.
 The things I saw in the Army just enhanced my feelings and made them more profound.”

 …